Faraz6180/Faraz_Mubeen/README.md

 ---

-## 🤝 Let's Build AI-Powered Solutions Together! 🚀
+## 🤝 Let’s Build AI-Powered Solutions Together! 🚀
-If you're looking for an **AI Engineer who delivers revenue-generating solutions**, let's talk.
+If you're looking for an AI consultant to help turn AI into **business revenue**, let’s talk.

 📌 **[Hire Me on Upwork](#) | [Schedule a Free Consultation](#)**